-There are four main types of copiers and printers.
+There are four main types of copy machines.
 While some of them have similarities, there are some key differences between each copier machine type that you should be aware of.

 Wide format printers are a must have for those who work with a lot of print media.
 They can accommodate paper sizes far larger than “standard” copiers and printers, and they make it easier to work with creating things like posters, images, and banners.